Cincinnati Bengals Odds

 As with other bet types, the line set by oddsmakers is basically a projection, albeit a solid one.
 For success with totals betting, you need to have a good understanding of the scoring capabilities of both sides as well as how they might perform on defense.

 Some bettors prefer to get totals bets in soon after the initial release as their wagers will be more based on the perspective of the oddsmakers.
 When the numbers shift, other variables enter the equation like which side is attracting the most public money.

 All three of the main pregame bets bring in a ton of betting action, but there’s much more to see for betting on the Bengals.
 If you click through on the standard game listing, you’ll see a wide range of team and player props.

 For those who want to take a longer-term view of the season as a whole, you can do so via the futures market.
 These are wagers that are based on season-long outcomes.
 You’ll see odds come out in the offseason with the board staying active from there.
 Top options include:

 Futures odds can vary, so this is another area where shopping around makes a ton of sense.
-FanDuel’s Ohio app may have the Bengals chances to win the AFC North at one price, while the DraftKings Ohio app has slightly better Bengals betting odds.
+The FanDuel Sportsbook app in Ohio may have the Bengals chances to win the AFC North at one price, while the DraftKings sportsbook app has slightly better Bengals betting odds.
 If you don’t shop, you’ll never know.

 Prop betting opportunities can also vary at different sportsbooks, but you’ll generally find a great selection at the top legal books.
 A prop can revolve around the teams or game as a whole.
 Player props are also incredibly popular.
 You’ll see options such as: